fResult/Just-Systems-Design/exercises/12_design-airbnb/README.md

 ### 5. Getting Individual Listings

-This API call should be extremely simple; we can expect to have listing IDs from the list of listings that a renter is browsing through, and we can simply query our SQL table of `listings` for the given ID.
+This API call should be extremely simple.\
+We expect we have listing IDs from the list of listings that a renter is browsing.\
+Then we can query the SQL table of `listings` for the given ID.

 ### 6. Reserving Listings